ccnfac/MyPhone/README.md

 - **Primary number** — A Telnyx mobile-classified number.
 Treated as wireless by carrier databases.
 E911 with dynamic GPS location.
 TLS + SRTP encrypted to the Telnyx backbone.
 - **MyPhone-to-MyPhone** — Calls and messages route automatically via Matrix E2EE.
 Zero PSTN exposure.
 Free and unlimited.
-- **Burner numbers** — Disposable Telnyx SIP numbers for temporary use, managed in a standalone app.
-Up to 3 active at once.

-Every call displays a clear encryption indicator so you always know what protection is in effect.

 ---